 Provincial/National Program Identification

-- Starting on their first year players could be identified by OSA scouts and selected to be part of the Provincial and National Program stream at U14
+- Starting on their first year players could be identified by OS scouts and selected to be part of the Provincial and National Program stream at U14

 - Scouts from our professional franchise in Ontario, Toronto FC, use the OPDL League as a way to monitor and eventually select players with professional potential.